SamoylikV/face_follower/README.md

-# kek
+# Face Follower

-Face Follower project for JuniorSkills Tyumen 2020
+Project for JuniorSkills Tyumen 2020

+Not the famous russian rapper follower.